So you wanna grow some of that gorgeous Persian shield. Did you see it at the nursery and it struck you into a trance with those purple tones?

 If you decide to shelter it, the new home should have bright filtered light.
 This can be next to a sunny window, but not directly in the sunbeams.

 Or you can place it in filtered sunlight.
 If you notice scorching, the light is too strong.
 The purple will turn pale or white.
-For those that have no good sunlight during the winter, use a grow light xyz.
+For those that have no good sunlight during the winter, use a grow light with full spectrum lighting for optimal results.

 Water when the top few inches are dry.
 Reduce plant food during this time.